mtrung12/german-uni-RAG-chatbot/README.md

 ---

-## Setup Instructions
+## Setup Instructions (Local Deployment)

-Follow the steps below to run the project locally.
+Follow the steps below if you want to build and run the chatbot locally.

 ### Step 1: Scrape Admission Data